gclancy121/message-board-api/README.md

 --- Waifu Endpoints ---
 [GET] - /waifus: Allows logged in users to access all waifus.
 If you do not go through the login process, you will be locked out and not allowed to access.

-[POST] - /waifus: Allows users to post a new waifu to the databse.
+[POST] - /waifus: Allows users to post a new waifu to the database.
 Payload must look like this: {waifu_name: "name", waifu_description: "description"}.
 Will throw error messages if any part of the payload is incorrect.

+A few waifus have been included by default.
+You can find their seed data in /data/seeds/create_waifu_data.